 - New treatments to prevent rejection of "composite" transplants such as face and hands

 - Reconstruction of the genital and urinary organs and lower abdomen

 Learn more about the

 sponsors of this work.
-Or learn more about some of our various military-based research projects by selecting a project below:
+Or learn more about some of our military-based research projects by selecting from the menu above.

 a $24 million effort to accelerate the development of antidotes to chemical and biologic weapons such as sarin or ricin.
 Funded by the Defense Threat Reduction Agency, the goal is to build a miniaturized system of human organ to model the body's responses to harmful agents and develop potential therapies.